Vegan dog diet: can my dog be plant-based?

 Commercial dog food contains pretty much the same long-banned pesticides and preservatives we can find in commercial meat products for humans.
 In addition, meat products contain chemicals and additives that lead to potential health issues.
 The most worrying and upsetting part is that these toxic ingredients will probably go unnoticed until it’s too late.

-- Including different plant-based sources like beans, corns, whole grains, soy, etc. in their diet, guarantees your dog is getting all the amino acids he needs.
+- Including different plant-based sources like beans, corns, whole grains, soy, etc. in their diet, guarantees your dog is getting all the amino acids and dog vitamins he needs.

 - Feeding your dog with vegan homemade food is possible.
 You can find these amino acids in a health food store or you can go to a vegan pet store to find the best supplements for dogs.